astroboy0007/solutions_repo/docs/1 Physics/4 Electromagnetism/Problem_1.md

     - Add 2D or 3D visualizations to capture the particle's motion.

 ---
+### Parameter Exploration Implementation

+1. Field Strengths ((E), (B)):
+    - Define adjustable electric ((E)) and magnetic ((B)) field strengths
+    - Explore scenarios such as weak or strong fields to observe circular, helical, or drift motion.
+2. Initial Velocity ((\vec{v}_0)):
+    - Experiment with different magnitudes and directions of initial velocity.
+    - Observe how higher velocities or perpendicular velocity components affect trajectories.
+3. Charge ((q)) and Mass ((m)):
+    - Vary particle properties, such as charge-to-mass ratio (q/m), which directly influences the radius of circular motion and the overall dynamics

+---

 ### **Sample Python Code**
 Below is a simple example for a particle in a uniform magnetic field: